 Beekeeping is one of those industries where advice is limitless and given for free.
 You should learn to listen to all but decide and work with what works best for you.
-Most importantly, seek advice from those within your region and are professionals in the field.
-It is also better to begin small and grow drastically since that is the only sure way of gaining experience on the field.
-As a matter of fact, you will realize with time that you have knowingly or unknowingly developed your own management plan that works best with yours schedule, budget, location, and climate.
+Most importantly, seek advice from those within your region who are professionals in the field.
+It is also better to begin small and grow drastically since that is the only sure way of gaining experience in the field.
+As a matter of fact, you will realize with time that you have knowingly or unknowingly developed your own management plan that works best with your schedule, budget, location, and climate.

 49. An Empire is not Built in a Day

 To the novice, the dozens of information available about beekeeping may seem overwhelming.
 It is even more confusing when you get several contradicting pieces of information on the same matter.
 Fortunately, it is important to remember the old adage that goes, “Rome was not built in a day”.
 Once you have entered the world of beekeeping, remember this is one of the most opinionated industries.
 Almost anyone is ready to give his or her view about it.
 Never be deceived, it takes a lifetime to learn to be a beekeeper.
 Be willing to commit all it takes to succeed and you will succeed in beekeeping.
 Start small and grow your stock with time.

 50. The True Measure of Successful Beekeeping